noRubidium/sushi-go/README.md

 If you make use of routing (via `ReasonReact.Router` or similar logic) ensure that server-side routing handles your routes or that 404's are directed back to `index.html` (which is how the dev server is set up).

 **To enable dead code elimination**, change `bsconfig.json`'s `package-specs` `module` from `"commonjs"` to `"es6"`.
 Then re-run the above 2 commands.
 This will allow Webpack to remove unused code.

+## Design

+The first iteration of thr game is aiming at making a single laptop game with players sitting around the laptop, taking turns to look at the laptop screen and play their cards.
+We aim to add all the cards and card play in this iteration, some special cards needs further considerstions of the design.

+Server will be added in the next iteration and game logic will be moved to the backend to ensure the security of the game.
+In this case, we will add more plays and variants as well.